MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - [ ] Regarding Internal links: add page number next to the cross-reference, in case the document is printed

 # 😁🔋 Strengths
-- **Equations**: The equation-referencing system helps reference the equations using the note-linking feature, thus allowing perfect traceability of the equations
+- **Equations**: The equation-referencing system helps reference the equations using the note-linking feature, thus allowing perfect traceability of the equations.
+The user can reference the equations in Obsidian and click/hover on their link to view them!
 - **Fast conversion:** Conversion to LateX is fast when the user allows the program to first find the note paths, log them in a textfile, and then not search for them again (unless moved to another folder, or have their names changed, in which case the tool searches anew within the vault)
 - Works seamlessly with **embedded notes**.
 The benefits of using **embedded notes** are enlisted [here](#embedded-notes)